How to find and replace a text with chart in Word document?

 using Syncfusion.OfficeChart;

-1. Add the following code snippet in Program.cs file to find a text and replace with chart in Word document.
+- Add the following code snippet in the Program.cs file to find text and replace it with a chart in a Word document.

 using (FileStream fileStreamPath = new FileStream("Data/Input.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite))